-SNACK TIME A morning break time will be provided each day for grades K-5.
-Nutritious snacks are encouraged, such as: fruit, yogurt, granola bars, crackers, etc. Please refrain from packing cookies, chips or other sugary treats for your child's snack.
+ELEMENTARY SNACK TIME A morning break time will be provided each day for grades K-5.
+Nutritious snacks are encouraged, such as: fruit, yogurt, granola bars, cheese/crackers, etc. and should be able to be eaten in a 10-15 minute period.
+Please refrain from packing cookies, chips or other sugary treats for your child's snack.
 Gum is not permitted anywhere on parish or school grounds.
+Due to carpeting in our classrooms, we ask that students do not bring snacks that can spill and stain the carpet.
+Students may bring a water bottle.
+Only water is permitted in the classrooms.